mr-nfamous/ungop/readme.md

     reinterprets the 4 byte representation of its 32 bit signed int operand as a 4 byte/32 bit float

-    * value conversions, with options to truncate, widen, or saturate. e.g. cvbuqhi converts the 128 bit vector of eight signed 16 bit integers to a 64 bit vector of 8 bit unsigned integers as if by C assignment; cvbzqhi also converts the eight 16 bit ints to 8 bit ints but clamps any negative elements to 0.
+    * Value conversions, with options to truncate, widen, or saturate. e.g. cvbuqhi converts the 128 bit vector of eight signed 16 bit integers to a 64 bit vector of 8 bit unsigned integers as if by C assignment; cvbzqhi also converts the eight 16 bit ints to 8 bit ints but clamps any negative elements to 0.

-    * comparisons that evaluate to +1 OR -1, i.e. when true,
+    * Comparisons that evaluate to +1 when true as well as "saturated" comparisons that evaluate to -1 when true
-    all bits are set to 1. cbny checks if a number is in a range and cbny checks if a number is not in a range

-    * equivalents of all ops in C11's <stdatomic.h> except
+    * Equivalents for all ops in C11's <stdatomic.h> except
     the atomic_flag. memory_order_consume and the related
     kill_dependency also have no equivalent, but this is irrelevant since modern architectures don't implement
     them anyway

-    * reverse representation (bits, bytes, entire vector)
+    * Representation reversal (bits, bytes, entire vector)

-    * load any scalar or vector from possibly misaligned address.
+    * Load any scalar or vector from possibly misaligned address.
 E.g. lunnadu safely loads an unsigned 64 bit integer from any address using the most efficient way available

-    * vector manipulation.
-Shuffle with pers/perm, blend with blnm, interleave with zipl/zipr/zipp, deinterleave with uzpl/uzpr, etc.
+    * Vector blending, permutation, (de)interleaving, and
+    concatenation/splitting.

-    * count set bits/hamming weight with cnt1. count
+    * Count set bits/Hamming weight

-    sequential zeros with cszl and cszr.
-Operations are defined for both scalars and vectors
+    * Count sequential zeros

-    * arithmetic with widening, truncation, saturation, narrowing, and with implicit conversion to float.
-Many other common operation combos are also available such as absolute difference, average, AND NOT, OR NOT, and XOR NOT.
+    * Arithmetic with saturated, truncated, widened, or narrowed integer result.
+Mixed integer and float ops with implicit conversion to float.

+    * Common CISC combo ops such as fused multiply add, AND NOT, OR NOT, XOR NOT
-    * every kind of shift there is.
-Arithmetic, logical, with insertion of bits from one end or another of a second integer.

-    * scalar and vector concatenation

-    * "reduce", i.e. across vector ops, including sum, min, max, average, and the bitwise ops like AND, OR, and XOR.
-There's also veqy/vney/vlty/vgty/vley/vgey to quickly check if any result of a SIMD vector compare op was true
+    * Multiple forms of bit shift including widened left shift, saturated arithmetic shifts, and insert shifts